sdr-enthusiasts/monitor-hub/README.md

 # Monitor Hub

+## Security Notice

+This container is not intended to be exposed to the internet.
+It is intended to be used on a local network.
+If you expose this container to the internet, you do so at your own risk.
+You will need to expose `/var/run/docker.sock` to the container in order for it to run properly, and in doing so you are giving this container the ability to control docker, as well as for a malicious user to exploit any known/unknown vulnerabilities in docker or the web front end to potentially gain access to your host.

+All of that said, this container does NOT do do anything with docker.sock other than read logs from it.
+It will not attempt to control docker in any way.
+Additionally, if the container cannot be accessed outside of your local network (ie, you are not doing port forwarding on your router), then the risk is significantly reduced to basically zero.

 ## Overview

 Monitor Hub is a simple docker container that enables you to view logs from all of the running docker services.
 It was created to make it easier for users of the SDR-E (and probably any docker user) to view the logs of all of the running services in one place without SSH-ing in to the box and running `docker logs` on each container.